 Grant Proposal Support

-Programs to Support Proposals & Grants
+RESOURCES to Support Proposals & Grants

-Overview of DI&A Requirements in Federal Proposals:
+Overview of DI&A Requirements in Federal Proposals

 NSF for most proposals requires a statement on broadening participation and/or diversity, equity & inclusion.
 DOE now requires similar statements.
 USDA and other federal agencies are developing similar requirements.
 For large proposals, a successful DI&A approach must include three components: 1) recruitment, 2) culture of inclusion for retention & success, 3) measurement of impact.
 Other areas that are a bonus for NSF and required for some DOE programs is outreach, community engagement, and research on social justice and equity for the system of study.